nexmo-se/aws-call-analytics-client/README.md

-# # Amazon Transcribe - Transcribe Medical - Sample client - 2 participants
+# # Amazon Transcribe / Transcribe Medical - Sample client - 2 participants

 Use this sample application to connect to an Amazon Transcribe or Amazon Transcribe Medical connector middleware for real time transcription of pairs of participants in each call.

 ## About this sample application

-This sample client application makes use of Vonage Voice API to establish voice calls and set up WebSockets connections to stream audio to the Transcribe Medical connector middleware then get back transcipts in real time.
+This sample client application makes use of Vonage Voice API to establish voice calls and set up WebSockets connections to stream audio to the Transcribe / Transcribe Medical connector middleware then get back transcipts in real time.

 The connector middleware posts back in real time transcripts, via webhook calls back to this Vonage Voice API sample client application.